 Occasionally, we hire staff with a passion for a specific activity, an activity we might not have offered previously.
 Examples of this might include juggling, parkour, photography, etc. The problem is that it’s difficult to offer the same program the following summer if that particular staff member doesn’t return.

-Here are 10 ideas if you want to add some activities to your current line-up, but you want to make sure they are activities that anyone can lead.
-While some require clear instructions via a step-by-step notebook and others require some specific equipment, all of the following activities can be run by nearly any one of your staff.
+Here are 10 activities that anyone can lead.
+While some require clear instructions via a step-by-step notebook, and others require some specific equipment, all of the following activities can be run by nearly any one of your staff.

 1. Remote-Controlled Cars/Boats/Helicopters

 By setting up a dirt track with some jumps and obstacles and getting a few off-road remote-controlled cars you can easily add an exciting activity to your camp program.
 Operating an R/C car is extremely easy and fun.

 You can also get some cool boats if you have a body of water to run them on.
 While many of us have played with some type of R/C car not many have operated a boat.